Celanese (NYSE:CE) Price Target Raised to $181.00

-Celanese (NYSE:CE) had its price target increased by Royal Bank of Canada from $170.00 to $181.00 in a research note issued on Tuesday, The Fly reports.
+Celanese (NYSE:CE) had its price target boosted by investment analysts at Royal Bank of Canada from $170.00 to $181.00 in a report issued on Monday, Benzinga reports.
 The brokerage currently has an “outperform” rating on the basic materials company’s stock.
-Royal Bank of Canada’s target price would suggest a potential upside of 14.73% from the stock’s current price.
+Royal Bank of Canada’s price objective would suggest a potential upside of 13.64% from the stock’s previous close.

-Other equities analysts also recently issued research reports about the stock.
-Robert W. Baird upped their price objective on shares of Celanese from $180.00 to $195.00 and gave the company an “outperform” rating in a report on Monday.
-They noted that the move was a valuation call.
-Jefferies Financial Group restated a “buy” rating on shares of Celanese in a report on Tuesday, April 6th.
-Morgan Stanley upped their price objective on shares of Celanese from $150.00 to $157.00 and gave the company an “equal weight” rating in a report on Monday.
-Zacks Investment Research upgraded shares of Celanese from a “hold” rating to a “buy” rating and set a $160.00 price objective on the stock in a report on Tuesday, March 30th.
-Finally, KeyCorp upped their price objective on shares of Celanese from $158.00 to $183.00 and gave the company an “overweight” rating in a report on Thursday, April 1st.
-One analyst has rated the stock with a sell rating, seven have given a hold rating and thirteen have assigned a buy rating to the stock.
-Celanese presently has an average rating of “Buy” and a consensus target price of $141.16.
+Several other brokerages also recently issued reports on CE.
+Barclays lifted their target price on Celanese from $170.00 to $180.00 and gave the company an “overweight” rating in a research note on Tuesday, April 27th.
+Citigroup decreased their target price on Celanese from $152.00 to $144.00 and set a “buy” rating on the stock in a research note on Monday, February 1st.
+Zacks Investment Research raised Celanese from a “hold” rating to a “buy” rating and set a $160.00 price objective on the stock in a research note on Tuesday, March 30th.
+KeyCorp lifted their price objective on Celanese from $158.00 to $183.00 and gave the stock an “overweight” rating in a research note on Thursday, April 1st.
+Finally, BMO Capital Markets lifted their price objective on Celanese from $171.00 to $175.00 and gave the stock an “outperform” rating in a research note on Monday, April 26th.
+One equities research analyst has rated the stock with a sell rating, five have given a hold rating and twelve have given a buy rating to the stock.
+The stock presently has a consensus rating of “Buy” and a consensus price target of $156.88.

-In other news, Director John K. Wulff sold 6,000 shares of the stock in a transaction that occurred on Monday, April 12th.
+In related news, Director John K. Wulff sold 750 shares of the firm’s stock in a transaction dated Tuesday, February 16th.
+The shares were sold at an average price of $133.55, for a total value of $100,162.50.
+Following the transaction, the director now owns 17,221 shares of the company’s stock, valued at approximately $2,299,864.55.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Also, Director John K. Wulff sold 6,000 shares of the firm’s stock in a transaction dated Monday, April 12th.
 The stock was sold at an average price of $153.82, for a total transaction of $922,920.00.
-Following the transaction, the director now owns 12,421 shares in the company, valued at approximately $1,910,598.22.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-Also, Director John K. Wulff sold 750 shares of the stock in a transaction that occurred on Tuesday, February 16th.
-The shares were sold at an average price of $133.55, for a total value of $100,162.50.
-Following the transaction, the director now owns 17,221 shares in the company, valued at approximately $2,299,864.55.
+Following the completion of the transaction, the director now directly owns 12,421 shares in the company, valued at approximately $1,910,598.22.
 The disclosure for this sale can be found here.
-0.69% of the stock is owned by company insiders.
+Corporate insiders own 0.69% of the company’s stock.

-Several large investors have recently made changes to their positions in CE.
-Schonfeld Strategic Advisors LLC lifted its position in shares of Celanese by 101.8% during the 3rd quarter.
-Schonfeld Strategic Advisors LLC now owns 56,497 shares of the basic materials company’s stock valued at $6,071,000 after buying an additional 28,504 shares in the last quarter.
-Kingsview Wealth Management LLC lifted its position in shares of Celanese by 38.3% during the 3rd quarter.
-Kingsview Wealth Management LLC now owns 6,924 shares of the basic materials company’s stock valued at $744,000 after buying an additional 1,917 shares in the last quarter.
-Advisor Partners LLC lifted its position in shares of Celanese by 7.7% during the 3rd quarter.
-Advisor Partners LLC now owns 2,726 shares of the basic materials company’s stock valued at $293,000 after buying an additional 195 shares in the last quarter.
-Brinker Capital Investments LLC purchased a new position in shares of Celanese during the 3rd quarter valued at approximately $2,554,000.
-Finally, Van ECK Associates Corp lifted its position in shares of Celanese by 13.0% during the 3rd quarter.
-Van ECK Associates Corp now owns 7,132 shares of the basic materials company’s stock valued at $766,000 after buying an additional 820 shares in the last quarter.
-Hedge funds and other institutional investors own 97.51% of the company’s stock.
+A number of institutional investors have recently modified their holdings of CE.
+Denali Advisors LLC bought a new stake in shares of Celanese in the 1st quarter valued at about $30,000.
+Vantage Consulting Group Inc acquired a new stake in Celanese in the 4th quarter worth approximately $31,000.
+Perigon Wealth Management LLC acquired a new stake in Celanese in the 4th quarter worth approximately $41,000.
+Ellevest Inc. boosted its stake in Celanese by 264.8% in the 4th quarter.
+Ellevest Inc. now owns 321 shares of the basic materials company’s stock worth $42,000 after purchasing an additional 233 shares in the last quarter.
+Finally, Wealthcare Advisory Partners LLC acquired a new stake in Celanese in the 1st quarter worth approximately $43,000.
+Institutional investors own 97.51% of the company’s stock.

 Celanese Company Profile